-We all know you’ve wanted to take a third passenger on your bike at some point, and there are few reasons for either one of them to be a guy.
+We all know you’ve wanted to take a second passenger on your bike at some point, and there are few reasons for either one of them to be a guy.
 See this guy right here?
 He’s got a wheelie bar and two girls.
 Dude wouldn't be happier if he won the lottery.

-A wheelie bar will let you carry a third passenger with ease by adding structural rigidity to the back of your bike.
+A wheelie bar will let you carry a second passenger with ease by adding structural rigidity to the back of your bike.
 Hell, you could carry a girl AND luggage if you have a wheelie bar, and that's living the dream, my friend.

 Wheelie Bars are Worth It!

 There’s no reason not to drop some change on a wheelie bar, and if those videos didn’t convince you, maybe the price will.
 For under $175 you can have an accessory that not only makes your bike more versatile, but adds to its resale value as well.
 Not to mention, you won’t have to tell stories about why the tail plastic is cracked and the tail light is held on by zip ties and crossed fingers.